 G-2 Limited Heating, Piping, and Cooling Journeyperson

-Information detailing the scopes of work and requirements for each of these licenses is maintained by the Connecticut Department of Consumer Protection.
+Information detailing the scopes of work and requirements for each of these licenses is maintained by the

 To become a contractor, a person must have worked for two years as an HVAC Journeyperson.
 As a licensed contractor, the HVAC technician can offer his or her services to the general public and employ journeypersons as well as apprentices.
 Services offered may include the installation, repair, and maintenance of heating, piping, cooling, and sheet metal systems.